-The mission of the Hunterdon Land Trust is to preserve and protect the rural character and natural resources of Hunterdon County.
+The mission of the Hunterdon Land Trust is to preserve the integrity of the rural landscapes in the Hunterdon County region by protecting and enhancing natural resources and the cultural landscape of the historic Dvoor Farm for public enjoyment and education.

 In 1996 Hunterdon County was undergoing a transformation from a rural community to one threatened by increasing sprawl.
 Worried about effects of development and increased car traffic on air and water quality, as well as the loss of family farms and the local food system, a group of volunteers took action and created the Hunterdon Land Trust Alliance to protect the rural character and natural resources of Hunterdon County.
 Now known as The Hunterdon Land Trust, the organization preserves and stewards land safeguarding the foundation of a sustainable community.
 The work of the Hunterdon Land Trust protects clean air and water, and promote a local food system.
 Preserved land also provides outdoor recreational opportunities and habitat for wildlife.